Skip to contents

 The different sampling strategy that guarantees not only a faster, but also a fairer parameter selection, may lead to different selected hyperparameters between the older and the new methodology.

-• Changed the generation procedures for lambda_w and lambda_b: the maximum values will be, respectively, the highest within Pearson’s correlation value and the highest between Pearson’s correlation value.
+• In bs() and coglasso(), the generation procedure oflambda_w and lambda_b is now different: the maximum values will be, respectively, the highest within Pearson’s correlation value and the highest between Pearson’s correlation value.
 Moreover, in previous versions the granularity of the search grid increased as the values of lambda_w and lambda_b decreased.
 As our major interest lies in sparser network, this granularity has now been inverted.

-• Reformatted the Description field of DESCRIPTION file according to CRAN reviewer’s comments.
+• Description field of DESCRIPTION now complies the CRAN reviewer’s comments.

 coglasso 1.0.1